 Organizations design their operating units to handle the majority of normally occurring situations, but there are outliers, situations that you could imagine, but not really be ready for.
 Dave Snowden calls these situations sudden drops into chaos, where any praxis will be completely novel.

 Transient Circles are typically composed of a few extremely experienced people.
 Their task is to stabilize the Chaos situation before it stabilizes itself, probably to the organization’s disadvantage.
 Sometimes organizations have a hunch that such a thing could happen, and have trained a “crew” that knows exactly what they are expected to do in this emergency.

-If a “crew” or Transient Team exists or is commissioned by the appropriate Level CIrcles, or ultimately by the Executive Committee, it must spring into action when the alarm bell sounds.
+If a “crew” or Transient Team has been put in place, it must spring into action when the alarm bell sounds.
 Normally a Transient Team is given extraordinary authority to commandeer and conscript resources and people to participate in the stabilization, the rest of the organization tries to keep ordinary life going as best they can.

 When the situation stabilizes, and the emergency work transitions into more normal operation, the Transient Circle is decommissioned.
 It is often a good idea to then commission a Secondary Circle tasked with exploiting the knowledge gained through the operation of the Transient Circle.
 It could be to design ways of avoiding similar drops into chaos or turning the situation into an opportunity.

 Relationships and Delegations are important concepts in Agile Lean Leadership as they constitute the glue that binds the Circle together and the flow between Circles – primarily in the Value Stream.